LottieFiles/dotlottie-rs/README.md

 ### Other useful targets

-- `demo-player`: Build the demo player
+- `test`: Run all tests with single-threaded execution
+- `clippy`: Run Rust linter with strict settings
-- `clean`: Cleanup rust build artifacts
+- `clean`: Clean all build artifacts and Cargo cache
+- `list-platforms`: Show all supported platforms

+For platform-specific cleanup:
+- `android-clean`: Clean Android artifacts
+- `apple-clean`: Clean Apple artifacts
+- `wasm-clean`: Clean WASM artifacts
-- `distclean`: Cleanup ALL build artifacts
+- `native-clean`: Clean native artifacts

 More information can be found by using the `help` target: